Copyleft: History

 In France, a series of meetings taking place in 2000 under the title "Copyleft Attitude" gave birth to the Free Art License (FAL), theoretically valid in any jurisdiction bound by the Berne Convention and recommended by Stallman's own Free Software Foundation.
-Shortly thereafter, a separate, unrelated initiative in the United States yielded the Creative Commons license, available since 2001 in several different versions (only some of which can be described as copyleft) and more specifically tailored to U.S. law.
+Shortly thereafter, a separate, unrelated initiative in the United States yielded the Creative Commons license, available since 2001 in both permissive (BY) and copyleft (BY-SA) variants and more specifically tailored to U.S. law.

 Copyleft principles

 Freedom

 While copyright law gives software authors control over copying, distribution and modification of their works, the goal of copyleft is to give all users of the work the freedom to carry out all of these activities.
 These freedoms (from the Free Software Definition) include: